aimukhin/minfft/README.md

 produces a complex array of dimensions ![](docs/realdft-out.svg).

 Note that output takes a little more space than input.
-For in-place operation, make sure the data buffer can contain both.
+For in-place operation, make sure the data buffer is big enough to contain output.

 ```C
 minfft_aux* minfft_mkaux_realdft_1d (int N);